fauna-labs/fauna-market/README.md

-# Animal Exchange
+# Fauna Market

-A distributed pet store example for FaunaDB.
+A distributed store example for FaunaDB.

 ## About the demo